 - 1/2 of medium sized onion, finely cut

-- 5-6 cloves of garlic, pound into paste
+- 5-6 cloves of garlic, pound into a paste

 - 2 pieces jaggery [ I get jaggery as pieces from the Indian store but if you get in any other form then this would roughly amount to 3-4 tablespoons of crushed jaggery]

-- 3 tablespoon Mangalorean curry powder (if you want make it from scratch you need 10 byadgi chillies,1 tablespoon coriander seeds, 1/2 teaspoon cumin seeds, 1/4 teaspoon methi seeds fried in a teaspoon of oil and ground to a paste)
+- 3 tablespoon Mangalorean curry powder (if you want to make it from scratch you need 10 byadgi chilies,1 tablespoon coriander seeds, 1/2 teaspoon cumin seeds, 1/4 teaspoon methi seeds fried in a teaspoon of oil and ground to a paste)

 - 1 teaspoon chilly powder